 Like choosing a favorite parent, we consumers are often confronted with the difficult decision between affordability and sound quality.
 Both are important, and we’d rather not sacrifice one for the other.
 Well, RHA liberates budget-restrained audio aficionados with the sub-$60 RHA MA650 earbuds.
-Based in Glasgow, Scotland, the independent audio company strives to join technology, sound, and the human experience.
-Do the MA650 step up or strike out?

 Who is the RHA MA650 for?

-- Students: The tangle-resistant, braided cable bodes well for the college student who—as I do—lazily tosses their ‘buds into any available pocket.
+- Students.
+The tangle-resistant, braided cable bodes well for the college student who—as I do—lazily tosses their ‘buds into any available pocket.
 Plus, Android users can hold down the multi-function button to ask Google Assistant for last-minute homework help.

-- Audiophiles on a budget: Like other RHA products, the MA650 are Hi-Res certified; meaning that the product performs at 40 kHz or above.
+- Audiophiles on a budget.
+Like other RHA products, the MA650 are Hi-Res certified; meaning that the product performs at 40 kHz or above.
 Sure, this is overkill at double what the human ear is capable of perceiving, but the stamp of approval is there.
 Official endorsements aside, these sound great for the price and are backed by a three-year manufacturers warranty.

 Beneath the plastic-protected RHA MA650 is a mesh carrying pouch and an aluminum carrier that holds seven pairs of ear tips, ranging from double-flanged to dual-density silicone.
-They even include two pairs of Comply memory foam tips, a $22-value; this reinforces my feelings that—spoiler alert—MA650 are well worth the price.
+They even include two pairs of Comply memory foam tips, a $22-value; this reinforces my feelings that—spoiler alert—MA650 is well worth the price.

 Build & Design